Applying for Disclosure Disclosure and Barring Service

 DBS LOGO Please note once you have received your Disclosure Document it is Illegal for you to display the DBS Logo on your paperwork, website etc. as they do not allow this and will take action against you.
 Instead use the following text: - [Your name] has been through an enhanced disclosure with the Criminal Records Bureau and as been cleared to work with Children.
 CMAA members may use the DBS Checked logo, shown at the top of this page, as this was designed by and is owned by the CMAA.

-ELIGIBILE POSITIONS For workforce guideance and to check whether a position is eligible for either an Adults Barred List (ABL) check and/or a Childrens Barred List (CBL) check - Click Here.
+ELIGIBILE POSITIONS To check whether a position is eligible for either an Adults Barred List (ABL) check and/or a Childrens Barred List (CBL) use this simple online tool - Click Here.

 FREQUENCY OF DISCLOSURE CHECKS It is recommended that Disclosure checks be carried out at 2-year intervals.
 This is now mandatory within the CMAA and affiliate bodies.